Frequently Asked Questions (FAQ’s) for Faculty

 What is a disability?

 As defined by law, a disability is a substantial limitation in one or more major life activities.
-Since this legal definition is quite subjective, the DRC focuses on what accommodations are reasonable in each individual’s situation.
+Since this legal definition is quite subjective, the ARC focuses on what accommodations are reasonable in each individual’s situation.

 A student in my class is having difficulty, and I suspect it may be disability-related.
 What should I do?

 Talk with the student privately about your observations of his performance in class.
 Refrain from speculating about disability.
-Instead, offer referrals to a range of campus resources, including tutoring assistance, Disability Resource Center, counseling, etc.
+Instead, offer referrals to a range of campus resources, including tutoring assistance, Accessibility Resource Center, counseling, etc.

 What are reasonable accommodations?